ModelTC/llmc/README.md

 * Quantize LLMs, e.g., Llama2-70B, OPT-175B,  and evaluate their PPL on only one A100/H100/H800 GPU💥.
 * SOTA compression algorithms [align with the origin repos](benchmark/align.md), for users to choose from, and users can sequentially employ multiple algorithms on one LLM💥.
-* Transformed model (``save_fp``  mode in ``quant`` part in [Configuration](#configuration)) exported by our tool with a specifical compression algorithm can go through naive quantization by multiple backends, e.g., [Lightllm](https://github.com/ModelTC/lightllm), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to get a specifical-compression-algorithm-optimized model, which the corresponding backend can infer 💥.
+* Transformed model (``save_trans``  mode in ``quant`` part in [Configuration](#configuration)) exported by our tool with a specifical compression algorithm can go through naive quantization by multiple backends, e.g., [Lightllm](https://github.com/ModelTC/lightllm), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to get a specifical-compression-algorithm-optimized model, which the corresponding backend can infer 💥.
 * Our compressed model (``save_lightllm``  mode in ``quant`` part in [Configuration](#configuration)) with a shallow memory footprint can be directly inferred by [Lightllm](https://github.com/ModelTC/lightllm)💥.

 ## Usage